CodingItWrong/howtojsonapi.com/ember.md

 $ ember server
 ```

-Go to `http://localhost:4200` and you should see the list of restaurants.
+Go to `http://localhost:4200` and you'll see some sample restaurants that were created by default for you when you signed up for a Sandbox API account.

 Now that we've set up reading our data, let's see how we can write data.
 Let's allow the user to create a new restaurant.